-As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter we must report under Government Auditing Standards, which is described in the accompanying schedule of findings as item 2015-001.
+As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express such an opinion.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards, which is described in the accompanying schedule of findings as item 2017-001.

-District's Response to Findings
+District's Response to Finding

-The District's response to the finding identified in our audit is described in the accompanying schedule of findings.
-We did not audit the District's response and, accordingly, we express no opinion on it.
+The District's response to the finding identified in our audit is described in the accompanying Corrective Action Plan.
+The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.